onfido/castor/CONTRIBUTING.md

 Those are found in `./e2e`, in its root or inside folders, but mandatorily with a `.e2e.ts` file suffix.

-They are written in [Cypress](https://www.cypress.io/).
+They are written in [Cypress](https://www.cypress.io).

 Visual regression tests are run for all "All Combinations" stories, or you can add specs individually for other stories.

-Docker (and Compose) is used for running E2E tests, so first install it via Homebrew:

-    brew install --cask docker

-Then (only once) build the local container:

-    docker-compose build

-Now you can run UI tests with:
+For writing tests locally:

+    yarn ui

+For running like CI (GitHub Actions) would:

     yarn e2e

-This runs all specs and generates coverage reports.
+The latter runs all specs and generates coverage reports.

-For writing tests locally, serve Storybook in E2E mode with

-    yarn e2e:serve

-Then in another terminal open Cypress with:

-    yarn cypress open --env failOnSnapshotDiff=false

-If you're on a Mac, you can also use XQuartz to open Cypress within a Docker container and communicate to the host system GUI.
-This is an advanced feature.

-First, install XQuartz via Homebrew:

-    brew install --cask xquartz

-Restart computer after installation.

-Start XQuartz from command line, and make sure "Allow connections from network clients" is enabled in the preferences under "Security" tab:

-    open -a XQuartz

-Get the IP address of the host machine and allow X11 to accept incoming connections from that IP address:

-    IP=$(ipconfig getifaddr en0)
-    /usr/X11/bin/xhost + $IP

-Then open Cypress GUI (using same terminal window that had the IP address set):

-    DISPLAY=$IP:0 CYPRESS_baseUrl=http://host.docker.internal:6006 docker-compose -f docker-compose.yml -f docker-compose.mac-open.yml up --abort-on-container-exit --exit-code-from cypress

-Finally, in another terminal window serve the Storybook instance:

-    yarn e2e:serve
+However, image diffing (for visual regression tests) will most likely fail locally, they can only be trusted in CI.

+To guarantee image diffing, screenshots must always be taken under the exact same environment.

+Using our own Docker containers turned out to be incredibly slow and flakey so instead we're using GitHub's virtual environments.

+Therefore, the only reliable source of those screenshots is GitHub Actions.

 If tests fail on image diffing, make sure no regression has been introduced.

 Diffed images are stored in `./coverage/e2e/.diff`.

+You can find them under the `coverage` artifacts.

-If you introduced visual changes intentionally and are sure it's how it should look, update the screenshot baselines with:
+If you introduced visual changes intentionally and are sure it's how it should look, you will have to update the screenshot baselines.

-    yarn snapshot

-You may also download `screenshots` artifacts in your PR's checks, then copy the images into `./e2e/.snapshots`
+You can download `screenshots` artifacts manually in the Pull Request's Checks web UI, then copy its files into `./e2e/.screenshots`.

+Or if [GitHub CLI](https://github.com/cli/cli#installation) is installed you can use the following script:

+    yarn baseline

+It will download the latest artifact for the currently checked out branch, so make sure you have pushed it to GitHub and its checks have finished running.

 ### Build packages locally